 Note on Sportsmanship and Etiquette

-Both sportsmanship and etiquette have been fundamental to this sport since the beginning and we are determined to keep it that way.
-Both subjects deal with integrity and respect, but the subject of sportsmanship is intended to keep egregious behaviors out of the game while the subject of etiquette is intended to raise the level of civility on the court.
+Sportsmanship and etiquette are fundamental to this sport.
+Both concepts deal with integrity and respect.
+The notion of sportsmanship is intended to keep egregious behaviors out of the game, while the subject of etiquette is intended to raise the level of civility on the court.

 Unsportsmanlike behavior will not be tolerated.
-Examples of unsportsmanlike behavior include, but are not limited to, throwing the paddle, abusive or foul language, retaliatory calls, threatening verbal or physical behavior, name calling and so on.
-When dealing with such incidents, tournament directors and the APTA recognize that there are degrees of severity related to these behaviors and will consider that when determining penalties.
-See Rule 28 below.
+Examples of unsportsmanlike behavior include, but are not limited to, continuous, aggressive questioning of line calls, throwing the paddle, abusive or foul language, retaliatory calls, threatening verbal or physical behavior, and name calling.
+When dealing with such incidents, tournament directors and the American Platform Tennis Association (APTA) recognize that there are degrees of severity related to these behaviors and will consider that when determining penalties.
+See Rule 20 for further information.

 RULE 1.
 Dimensions and Terminology

-The court is a rectangle 44 feet long and 20 feet wide, laid out on a deck with a playing area 60 feet by 30 feet which is enclosed by a screen 12 feet high.
+1a) Court Dimensions: The court is a rectangle, 44 feet long and 20 feet wide, laid out on a deck with a playing area of 60 feet by 30 feet that is enclosed by a screen 12 feet high.
 The screen is held taut by a superstructure around the perimeter of the deck.
-Screens are made of 1 inch hexagonal galvanized or plastic coated wire mesh.
+Screens are made of 1-inch hexagonal galvanized or plastic-coated wire mesh.

-The court is divided across the middle by a net, the ends of which are attached to posts.
-The posts are 37 inches high and 18 inches outside the court.
+1b) Net and Post Dimensions: The court is divided across the middle by a net, the ends of which are attached to posts.
+The posts are 37 inches high and 18 inches outside of the court.
 The height of the net at the posts is 37 inches and at center is 34 inches.
-The net is held down taut and adjusted for height by a vertical center strap 2 inches wide.
+The net is held down taut and adjusted for height by a vertical center strap that is 2 inches wide.

-The lines at the ends of the court, parallel to the net, are called baselines.
+1c) Line Terminology and Dimensions: The lines at the ends of the court, parallel to the net, are called baselines.
 The lines at the sides of the court, perpendicular to the net, are called sidelines.
-Two feet inside the sidelines and running parallel to them for the length of the court are the alley lines.
-Twelve feet from the net on either side and running parallel to it from alley line to alley line are the service lines.
+Two feet inside the sidelines and running parallel to them for the length of the court are the singles sidelines.
+Twelve feet from the net, on each side and running parallel to it from singles sideline to singles sideline, are the service lines.
 The segments of the alley lines between the service lines and the net are called the service sidelines.
 The area between the net and the service lines is divided in half by a line perpendicular to them.
 This line is called the center service line.

 Each baseline is bisected by an imaginary extension of the center service line called the center mark.
-The center mark appears as a line 4 inches long extending into the court at right angles to and touching the baseline.
+The center mark appears as a line 4 inches long extending into the court at a right angle to and touching the baseline.
 The area between the baseline and the service line is called the backcourt.
+The distance between the baseline and service line is 10 feet.
 The area between the service line and the net is called the forecourt, which in turn is divided into two service courts, deuce and ad.
-The area between the side line and the alley line is called the alley.
+The area between the doubles sideline and singles sideline is called the alley.
 All lines are customarily 2 inches wide and all measurements are made to the outside of the lines from the net or the center of the center service line.
 This line is in both service courts and is itself centered on the imaginary center line of the court.
 All lines are within the court.

-There is a space of 8 feet between each baseline and the back screen, and a space of 5 feet between each side line and the side screen.
+1d) Dimensions Between Lines and Screens: There is a space of 8 feet between each baseline and the back screen and a space of 5 feet between each sideline and the side screen.
 These spaces are part of the playing area, but they are not part of the court.
 On either side of the court, or on both sides, an access door is cut into the superstructure.
 The door is located near the center of the side screen.

 RULE 2.
 Court Fixtures